shahrukhatik/Statistical-Inference/Fundamentals of Statistics.md

 ================
 Shahrukh Khan
 April 13th, 2020
+Problems adapted and answered from - "All of Statistics, a concise course in Statistical Inference - Larry Wasserman"

 1. Let's suppose a coin has probability P of falling heads up.
 If we flip the coin many times, we would expect the proportion of heads to be near p.
 Let's Take P = .3 and P=0.03 and n = 5,000 and simulate n coin flips.